 We owe our Past President Will McLean a huge thank you for continuing in his role for an extra 12 months.
 During this time we ran a series of online webinars and collaborated with our colleagues from BDA West of Scotland to deliver a programme of six events.

 A core value of the Society is to provide high quality educational content of relevance to the membership.
-As such, one of my roles as President is to invite speakers to address the Society at our 5 educational sessions.
-I believe we have organised a very engaging programme with topics ranging from periodontology to the ethics of healthcare volunteering.
-Full details will be published on the website shortly.
+As such, one of my roles as President has been to invite speakers to address the Society at our six educational sessions for 2021-22.
+I believe that the lectures this season will present a very engaging programme with topics ranging from sleep and facial aesthetics to behavioural issues and dental trauma.